borisgarbuzov/mortgage-vs-rent/README.md

 interpretable.

 - **H_years = 10** — project horizon: the year you expect to sell.
 Underappreciated parameter.
-The transactional costs — agency_percentage and
+The transactional costs — agency_percentage and legal fees are paid at the end of it.

 - **capital_gain_tax_percentage = 0.10** — are fixed charges paid at sale
 regardless of how long you held the property.
 A short horizon means those costs